eProsima/DDS-Enabler/ddsenabler_docs/docs/02-formalia/titlepage.rst

   :alt: eProsima
   :target: http://www.eprosima.com/

-**eProsima DDS Enabler** serves as a single point of entry for DDS communication, managing all necessary participants and seamlessly routing data between a DDS network and FIWARE Context Brokers.
-It enables both publishing DDS samples into NGSI-LD entities and injecting context-broker updates back into DDS topics, providing real-time, bidirectional interoperability.
+**eProsima DDS Enabler** is a modular middleware framework that connects DDS networks with an external system or data platform, delivering real-time, bidirectional interoperability.

-Built on top of **eProsima Fast DDS**, DDS Enabler leverages the OMG DDS-XTypes standard for dynamic type discovery and serialization.
-Its modular architecture and YAML-based configuration make it ideal for industrial scenarios requiring low-latency, high-throughput data exchange, including human-robot interaction and OT/IT convergence under the ARISE project.
+It orchestrates all necessary DDS participants, auto-discovers topics and types, and flexibly translates DDS samples into your target data model — and routes incoming context updates or events back into DDS topics.

 .. raw:: html